laroccacharly/BlackBox-Scala/readme.md

 is "good enough"?
 For a simple function such as `x => (x -1) * x`, the electric power used to power the algorithm is not a concern.
 We are more interested in finding a solution in a short amount of time.
 This is not necessarily the case when dealing with functions that are extremely expensive to evaluate.
-A metric for that could be the total number of function evaluations.
+In that case, we might be more interested in the total number of function evaluations.

 From that we can describe 3 KPIs:
 - Total time: the difference between `EndExperiment` and `StartExperiment`